mozilla/up-jelly/README.md

 ## Run individual functions against your own custom JSON

-To enable further debugging of individual functions of FHR you can use the roll your own JSON page.
+To enable further debugging of individual functions of UP you can use the roll your own JSON page.
 In order to use this, follow these steps:

 1) Clone this repo:

-    git clone git://github.com/mozilla/fhr-jelly.git
+    git clone git://github.com/oyiptong/up-jelly.git

 2) You need to run this on a simple web server.
 The easiest is to use the built in server that comes with Python.
 Add the following to your .bash_profile